oddbird/oddleventy/content/blog/wingingit/winging-it-26.md

 ### The state of Anchor Positioning now
 - Everywhere but Firefox, and Firefox is behind a flag
+  - Go to `about:config` and enable `layout.css.anchor-positioning.enabled`
-- Perhaps December 9, with  Firefox 146
+- Perhaps will be released December 9, with Firefox 146

 ### What rough edges are being ironed out?
 - Position fallback: when should it fallback?